alexeldeib/go-srv/README.md

 16 CPU / 64GB RAM / 1TB disk instance.
 It's comparable to the Windows PC
 in hardware.

+External AKS client clusters have the same configuration as the server cluster.

 Throughput/latency are measured by the following command:

 ```bash